Torrington Community Foodbank

 Volunteer opportunities exist with many of these local charities.

-If you are willing to give a few hours of your time each week for a worthwhile cause, please make contact by using the phone numbers or website links listed in the articles.
+If you are able to give a few hours of your time each week for a worthwhile cause, then please make contact by using the phone numbers or website links listed in the articles.